Congress must reclaim position as India's big tent party: Milind Deora after Jitin exit | Politics

 Congress leader Prasada joined the BJP on Wednesday, in a shot in the arm for the saffron party as it prepares for assembly elections in Uttar Pradesh scheduled for early next year.
 He joined the BJP in the presence of Union minister Piyush Goyal and its chief spokesperson Anil Baluni.

-In an obvious reference to the development, Deora tweeted, ''I believe in @INCIndia as a party that can & must reclaim its position as India’s big tent party.
-We still have a strong bench that if empowered & optimally utilised, can deliver.'' ''I only wish that several of my friends, peers & valued colleagues hadn’t left us,'' he said.
+In an obvious reference to the development, Deora tweeted, ''I believe in @INCIndia as a party that can & must reclaim its position as India's big tent party.
+We still have a strong bench that if empowered & optimally utilised, can deliver.'' ''I only wish that several of my friends, peers & valued colleagues hadn't left us,'' the 44-year-old leader said.

+Another Congress leader, Kuldeep Bishnoi, described Prasada's exit as a ''huge blow'', and said his party needs to identify and empower mass leaders to win back states.

+''First @JM_Scindia now @JitinPrasada - huge blows for @incindia as we lose leaders who gave & still had much to give to the Party,'' Bishnoi, a Congress MLA from Haryana's Adampur and a former MP, tweeted.

 Deora, Prasada, Jyotiraditya Scindia and Sachin Pilot were once considered as the young brigade of the Congress.
 They had also served in the erstwhile Congress government at the Centre.
 Scindia and Prasada have left for the BJP, while Pilot and Deora seem to be upset over certain issues in the party and repeatedly called for course correction.